youssefadel94/bidder/README.md

 an instance of mongoose DB is the database used for the mock data

-running start.bat will npm i in both finder and server directory then start applications (ng serve)(npm run start) on localhost
+running "npm i" in both finder and server directory then start applications by running both commands in corresponding directory  (ng serve)(npm run start) on localhost

 back end is on port :3000
 front end is on port :4200